lcampbe79/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between  .map will go through the array and will return a new array  whereas .forEach  does not.

 2. What is the difference between a function and a method?

+The difference between function and method Functions are sections of code on the global scope between {} that can be called and run at any time.
+Methods are inside objects.

 3. What is closure?

+Closure is where you write a function inside a function so you are able to get the information back out.
+If you have a Grandparent, Parent and Child, the Child can see into both the Parent and Grandparent but not the other way around.

 4. Describe the four rules of the 'this' keyword.

+The four rules of .this are:

+Default/Window binding- if nothing else is declared, the Window is by "default" It's a more "broad" binding.

+Implicit binding is a "less broad",  when used this way, .this is referring to the objects to the left of the (.).

+New binding (constructor function) creates and returns a new object.

+Explicit binding is the most detailed and leaves no room for confusion, you use .call() which calls the method and separated with a comma and .apply() is used for arrays.

 5. Why do we need super() in an extended class?

+super() is used in the extended (Child) class so that way the extended class (Child) can use the same objects as the previous (Parent) class.

 ## Project Set up